Felix Delattre

 Internet Exchange Point

-It is proposed to create and operate an national and international Internet Exchange Point (IXP) through the state's regulation entity for telecommunication (TELCOR) [article 17] to assure a fair exchange of data without any different costs for any of the providers [articles 18].
+It is proposed to create and operate a national and international Internet Exchange Point (IXP) through the state’s regulatory entity for telecommunications (TELCOR) [article 17] to assure a fair exchange of data without any different costs for any of the providers [articles 18].
 Although this exchange does not claim to be the only connection point which connects Nicaragua with the rest of the world, always there can and will exist others.

-These neutral exchange points are important and exists in almost all countries.
-If there is not national point for exchange, then all the information has to be redirected through another country.
-This is not logical neither efficient to take a longer way, forwarding all data outside of Nicaragua in order to connect national providers.
-And on the cables in other countries intelligence organizations are waiting to spy on our data and have not even legal restrictions for interference.
+These neutral exchange points are important and exist in almost all countries.
+Without a national exchange point, all traffic must be routed through another country.
+This is neither logical nor efficient, as it means forwarding all data outside Nicaragua just to connect national providers.
+And on cables in other countries, intelligence agencies are ready to spy on our data without even facing legal restrictions for doing so.

 I very much agree with Norman García’s statement in his interview: A neutral Internet exchange point (IXP) should be controlled by a multisectoral institution, consisting of the government (TELCOR), the providers (Nicaraguan Internet Association, AIN) and representatives of the civil society (consumer networks and human rights organizations).
 This would allow a balance of power to avoid eventual abuses of the central communication infrastructure in different ways.